pol-sb/simul-protein-small-molecule/README.md

 python -m openmm.testInstallation
 ```

-which should result in something similar to:
+which should result in an output similar to:

 ```
 OpenMM Version: 7.7